 Rep. Knight’s bill was supported by many local elected officials, community leaders, Native Americans, water agencies, business owners, recreation and community groups, and conservation organizations.
 Even the Forest Service recommended wilderness protection for much of the area.

-But due to the vociferous opposition of a handful of mountain bikers, Rep. Knight may be preparing to reintroduce his St. Francis Dam National Memorial legislation in 2017, without including the proposed Castaic Wilderness.
+But due to the vociferous opposition of a handful of mountain bikers, Rep. Knight recently reintroduced his St. Francis Dam National Memorial legislation in 2017, without including the proposed Castaic Wilderness.
 Ironically, the boundaries of the proposed wilderness were specifically drawn to avoid any conflict with legal mountain bike and off road vehicle trails, but this has failed to assuage mountain biking interests.

-Now is a good time for Rep. Knight’s constituents to urge him to include protection for the Castaic Wilderness, as well as the St. Francis Dam Disaster National Memorial, when he reintroduces legislation this year.
+Now is a good time for Rep. Knight’s constituents to urge him to include protection for the Castaic Wilderness.

 The Proposed Castaic Wilderness Deserves Protection